Get unlimited local news and information that matters to you.

 Transit agency to lease portion of bus station property; Grant's Burgers needs to move

-Whatcom Transportation Authority vehicles sit in a mostly empty park-and-ride lot Tuesday
+Whatcom Transportation Authority buses and cars sit idling in a mostly empty park-and-ride lot.

 Unused land at Whatcom Transportation Authority's Lynden Station will be developed with affordable housing.
 (Andy Bronson/Cascadia Daily News)